Christian Church is the most powerful organisation the world has ever

 By the fourth century the Church had become the official religion of

-the declining Roman Empire.
+a declining Roman Empire.
 Over the next thousand years Christianity

 grew to be the ruling religion of the West.
 Then, as European power